 John and Julia Gottman are best known for their groundbreaking work as couples therapists.
 Their keen dynamic listening skills predict a pair’s likelihood at longevity or divorce with 94 percent accuracy.
-This is thanks in part to their identification of the so-called “Four Horsemen” of the (relationship) apocalypse—four factors that can disrupt and destroy romantic partnerships.
+This is thanks, in part, to their identification of the so-called “Four Horsemen” of the (relationship) apocalypse—factors that can disrupt and destroy romantic partnerships.

 The presence of these indicators—criticism, defensiveness, contempt, and stonewalling—are key markers for troubled times.
 The arrival of just one can typically cause an individual to retreat, rather than connect.

-It turns out these classic characteristics of conflict have a tendency to arise not just in romantic relationships, but in workplace relationships as well.
-Luckily, the Gottmans have identified antidotes to these potential relationship destroyers that are as applicable to conflicts with lovers as they are to those with colleagues or managers.
+And it turns out these classic characteristics of conflict have a tendency to arise not just in romantic relationships, but in workplace relationships as well.
+Luckily, the Gottmans have identified antidotes to these potential relationship destroyers that are as applicable to conflicts with romantic partners as they are to those with colleagues or managers.
 Utilizing the following strategies when the Four Horsemen ride through the workplace will ensure disagreements with colleagues and managers end in constructive—rather than destructive—ways.

 We’ve all been on the receiving end of professional criticism.
 A presentation falls flat.
 A deadline is missed.
 We accidentally hit the dreaded “reply all.”
-It’s true, feedback and critique are essential for positive growth.
-But the Gottmans say there’s a difference between effective critique and destructive commentary.
+It’s true that feedback and critique are essential for positive growth, but the Gottmans say there’s a difference between effective critique and destructive commentary.

 The statement conveys a similar need or desire without attacking the worker.
 The end result, according to the Gottmans, is collaboration and connection—essential qualities of any effective team.